theainerd/MLInterview/ML in General.md

 Regulariztion is a technique to prevent overfitting by penalizing the coefficients of the cost function.

   ### Ridge Regression
   It performs ‘L2 regularization’, i.e. adds penalty equivalent to square of the magnitude of coefficients.
+  `L 2 regularizer` is also called a gaussian prior or weight decay .
   Thus, it optimises the following:

     Objective = RSS + α * (sum of square of coefficients)